A note on the vacuum structure to lattice Euclidean quantum gravity: Vacuum structure

+The theory of gravity is a non-renormalizable theory.
+This means, in particular, that quantum fluctuations of the proper gravitational degrees of freedom decay very quickly in the long-wavelength limit.
+In the case of pure gravity, the metric tensor $g_{\mu\nu}$ is sufficient to describe it in the long-wavelength limit.
+Below we present some of the results obtained in the work \cite{t1974one}.
+Since the metric tensor fluctuates weakly, it can be represented as

+In what follows $g_{\mu\nu}$ means classical field satisfying classical Einstein equation, and $h_{\mu\nu}$ is quantum field.
+The Hilbert-Einstein gravitational action depends on the full metric tensor $\overline{g}_{\mu\nu}$ in the usual way.
+In the considered case we have the following form for the correlator:

-Therefore according to Eqs. (\ref{long250}) and (\ref{long300}) the quantum corrections to the classical field $g_{\mu\nu}$ at the scale $\sim x$ are of the order of
+Therefore according to Eqs. (\ref{long250}) and (\ref{long300}) the quantum corrections to the classical field $g_{\mu\nu}$ at the scale $\sim x\gg l_P$ are of the order of

 It follows from here that the classical theory of gravity is adequate model for long-wavelength scales since the metric quantum fluctuations can be neglected.
-It is known that the electromagnetic (Yang-Mills) field long-wavelength quantum fluctuations are more essential (most crucial).
+It is known that the electromagnetic, Yang-Mills, Dirac fields long-wavelength quantum fluctuations are more essential (most crucial).

-On the contrary, quantum fluctuations reconstruct radically the theory at small scales (the lattice in our case).
+On the contrary, quantum fluctuations of the gravitational field reconstruct radically the theory at small scales (the lattice in our case).
+Further consideration in this section is carried out for the lattice version of the theory.